 Municipal Bond Credit Risk

-Similarly municipals underperformed in years characterized by headline risk: 1994 (the Orange Country bankruptcy), 2010 (Meredith Whitney’s prediction of a “wave of defaults”) and 2013 (Detroit’s bankruptcy, Puerto Rico’s financial troubles).
-The impact of these events also help underscore the fact that there’s more to municipal bonds’ performance than simply the direction of interest rates.
+Municipals also didn't perform well in years when there were big news headlines tied to money: 1994 (the Orange Country, California, bankruptcy), 2010 (Meredith Whitney’s prediction of a “wave of defaults”), and 2013 (Detroit’s bankruptcy and Puerto Rico’s financial troubles).
+The impact of these events also helps show the fact that there’s more to how well muni bonds do than simply which way interest rates go.

 Over the long term, the returns of muni bonds have been fairly close to those of the investment-grade market.
 Keep in mind that this isn't an apples-to-apples comparison since the interest on muni bonds is tax-free.
 As a result, the total return of munis after taxes is actually closer to that of investment-grade bonds than it appears at first glance.

 It's often stated that bonds provide the low-risk returns that conservative investors and those near or in retirement need.
 But the table above, with its almost 20-point contrast between the best year's returns and the worst, also shows that bonds are by no means risk-free.
 They are less up-and-down than stocks, but there is still the chance of wild swings.
 And, as with stocks, it matters a great deal when you begin investing.